Blog

 At this point, children are at risk of becoming inactive - digital media, such as phones, tablets and TVs can grab and hold their attention for hours.
 Keep them moving about by introducing appropriate games and activities that they may be interested in, such as hide and seek, catch and throw, riding bikes or scooters, playing hopscotch, and building blocks.
 If possible, schedule playdates with other children.

-Children aged 6-17 years old
+Children Aged 6-17 years old

 For kids under this age group, at least 1 hour of moderate to vigorous activities per day are recommended, combining all three types of physical activities.
 Simple tasks, such as walking the dog around a park, walking to school, or doing household chores, can contribute to their daily exercise.
 Similar to preschool children, avoid activities with prolonged sitting or lying down.